MBC Newsdesk

-MBC Newsdesk is the main nightly newscast of the Munhwa Broadcasting Corporation (MBC).
-It premiered on October 5, 1970, and currently airs at 19:50 KST.
-It is presented by Wang Jong-myung and Lee Jae-eun on weekdays, and Kim Kyung-ho and Kim Cho-rong on weekends.
+MBC Newsdesk is a South Korean television news broadcasting show broadcast by MBC.
+Originally anchored by Park Geun-sook, it aired from October 5, 1970 to present.
+The newscast aired at 7:40 pm KST on Weekdays and 7:55 pm KST on Weekends.
+Jo Hyun-yong and Kim Su-ji serves as the currently anchors for weekdays and Kim Kyung-ho and Kim Cho-rong serves as the currently anchors for weekdays.
 It recently celebrated its 50th anniversary, making it the longest-running newscast in South Korean television.

 History

 The newscast premiered on October 5, 1970, as MBC 뉴우스데스크 due to the orthography at the time.
 It was then renamed MBC News Scene (MBC 뉴스의 現場) on 1976 before reverting to its original title in 1980, this time as MBC 뉴스데스크.